- Activating Impact award for Queen Mary University of London and King's College London

 - Cathie Martin and Eugenio Butelli, The John Innes Centre wins Most Promising Innovator

-Luke Alphey, The Pirbright Institute, has been named BBSRC Innovator of the Year 2014, with Queen Mary University of London and King's College London winning BBSRC's Activating Impact competition.
+Luke Alphey, The Pirbright Institute, has been named BBSRC Innovator of the Year 2014, with Queen Mary University of London and King's College London winning BBSRC's Impact Awards for KEC professionals competition.
 The two contests form part of BBSRC's Fostering Innovation suite of competitions to promote excellence among researchers, knowledge exchange practitioners, departments and institutions by recognising successful approaches to innovation and impact in the biosciences.

 Working in partnership with scientists and research organisations the competitions promote long-term strategies encouraging researchers and their institutions to accelerate the outcomes of world-class bioscience research to tangible economic and social benefits.
 The winners and runners-up received their awards at the competition finals in London following assessment by an independent panel of expert judges.